Tier II Reporting and the Pennsylvania Tier II System (PATTS)

 Reporting Thresholds: Minimum thresholds have been established for Tier II reporting under Title III, Section 312.
 These thresholds are as follows:

-Reporting facilities must report hazardous chemicals that were present at their facility at any time during the previous calendar year at levels that equal or exceed these thresholds.
+On the annual report, reporting facilities must report hazardous chemicals that were present at their facility at any time during the previous calendar year at levels that equal or exceed these thresholds.

 FDA Regulated Products: Any food, food additive, color additive, drug, or cosmetic regulated by the Food and Drug Administration.